close button for sidebar

 Read on to get our tips on how to talk to your parents about money!

-Tips on how to talk to your parents about money:
+How to talk to your parents about money

 • Choose the right time and place.
 Don't try to have this conversation when you're both stressed or tired.
 Pick a time when you can both relax and focus on the conversation.